Fracking: the facts

 Why fight fracking?

-There are many risks surrounding fracking, so let’s take them one at a time …
+There are many risks surrounding fracking, let’s look at them one at a time…

 1. Fracking risks contaminating water